radixdlt/radix-dapp-toolkit/README.md

 })
 ```

 Throwing an error inside of `walletApi.dataRequestControl` callback will prevent RDT from getting into a logged in state.
+A full stack dApp may wish to do this to prevent RDT from treating the user as logged in because the ROLA authentication check failed, or for other application-specific reasons why a given user should not be allowed to login.

 ```typescript
 rdt.walletApi.dataRequestControl(async (walletData) => {